-Developers have realized the demand and as an indicator of the market's strength we have new residential construction underway; including the 133-unit VALUE PLACE APARTMENTS, and the 36-unit Corner 365.
+Developers have realized this demand and as an indicator of the market's strength, we have new residential construction underway; including the 133-unit VALUE PLACE APARTMENTS, and the 36-unit Corner 365.
+In 2013 the Wichita City Council approved a mixed-use development for Project Downtown's Catalyst Site One on the West bank of the Arkansas River.
+This new development, River Vista, will include 154 residential units.

-Visit the appendix for information on available WDDC, City, State and Federal economic development incentives.
+Visit pages 24-35 for information on available City, State and Federal economic development incentives.